Arthur Jones (rugby union, born 1856)

 John Arthur Jones (26 May 1856 – 20 January 1919) was a Welsh international rugby union forward who played club rugby for Cardiff Rugby Football Club and international rugby for Wales.
 He was awarded a single cap for Wales.

 Personal life

 Educated in Monmouth School, Jones became an Admiralty agent before becoming a colliery director.
 Jones began what was to become a long-standing tradition between Welsh rugby and the coal mines, and was the first colliery employee to represent Wales, a list that would run to over a hundred members.
 Jones would spend his later life undertaking various duties, including serving as High Sheriff of Glamorgan for 1918 and later governor of the University of South Wales and Monmouthshire.

 Rugby career

 Jones came to prominence as a rugby player while representing Cardiff.
 Jones was a founding member of the Cardiff club in 1876.
-In 1877, while only 20 years old, he became secretary of Cardiff RFC and was a member of the committee after that.
+In 1877, while only age 20, he became secretary of Cardiff RFC and was a member of the committee after that.